 Asset Disposal by Sale or Write-Off

-The Fixed Assets Management SuiteApp enables you to write-off or sell a simple or compound asset.
-When a fixed asset is disposed during, or at the end of its useful economic life, an adjustment needs to be made to the depreciation provision account so that the account balance represents only the accumulated depreciation to date on fixed assets held at that point in time.
+The Fixed Assets Management SuiteApp lets you write-off or sell a simple or compound asset.
+When you dispose an asset during or at the end of its useful life, adjust the depreciation provision account so the balance shows the accumulated depreciation to date on assets you still hold.

-Disposing an asset by sale lets you enter a proceeds value and post the difference between the net book value and the proceeds earned from the sale of the asset to the general ledger.
-A sales invoice is created using the Disposal Item as the line item, and the asset status is set to Disposed.
+When you sell an asset, you enter the proceeds and post the difference between its net book value and the proceeds from the sale to the general ledger.
+The system creates a sales invoice using the Disposal Item and sets the asset status to Disposed.

-Writing off an asset will post the net book value and cumulative depreciation of the asset to the general ledger and set the book value and cumulative depreciation of the asset to zero.
+Writing off an asset posts its net book value and cumulative depreciation to the general ledger and set the book value and cumulative depreciation to zero.

-During asset disposal, the system creates depreciation histories for the asset's accounting methods and tax methods (Depreciation History and Alternate Depreciation History Sublist).
-Asset disposal is applied for both accounting and alternate/tax methods, where the amount sold is separately calculated for each of the methods.
+During asset disposal, the system creates depreciation histories for the asset's accounting and tax methods (Depreciation History and Alternate Depreciation History Sublist).
+Disposal is applied to both accounting and tax methods and the sale amount is calculated separately for each method.
 For accounting methods, the amount is sourced from the Asset Current Cost in the FAM Asset record.
-For alternate/tax methods, the amount is sourced from the Current Cost in the FAM Alternate Depreciation record.
+For alternate or tax methods, the amount is sourced from the Current Cost in the FAM Alternate Depreciation record.

 To access the Asset Sale/Disposal page, go to Fixed Assets > Transactions > Asset Disposal.